cudail/snolf-rb2/README.md

 ## Changelog

+v2.8
+* Egg Colosseum throws rings further than other bosses
+* Fixed jump being enabled when taking a mulligan

 v2.7
 * Bosses only drop rings if a player is playing as Snolf
 * Snolf is immune to spinning flame jets (toggleable with command)